Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Stand-up paddle boarding (SUP) is a popular water activity that’s fun to do with your dog.
 It’s a great way to stay cool, have fun, and bond with your pet.
-If you’ve never tried it, keep reading as we provide a step-by-step guide, along with additional tips to help you get started.
-We cover preparation, getting on and off the board, and monitoring your pet to ensure that they’re having a good time.
+If you’ve never tried it, keep reading, as we provide a step-by-step guide and additional tips to help you get started.
+We’ll cover preparation, getting on and off the board, and monitoring your pet to ensure that they’re having a good time.

 Preparation

-Before you try to take your dog paddle boarding, you must ensure that they are comfortable around water and a good swimmer.
-They should be comfortable wearing a life jacket, and you should have one that fits them comfortably.
-Before you head out for the day, we also recommend checking the weather to ensure that there are no thunderstorms or high winds that might create dangerous conditions.
+Before you try to take your dog paddle boarding, you must ensure they are comfortable around water and a good swimmer.
+They should also be comfortable wearing a life jacket.
+Before heading out for the day, we recommend checking the weather to ensure no thunderstorms or high winds will create dangerous conditions.
+Basic training commands such as “come,” “sit,” “up,” and “stay” will help you guide your dog to quickly understand what is expected from them.

 Before You Start